How to Build a High-Performance Project Team

 While it would be nice to believe that there is a simple checklist to follow for building a high-performance team, life, projects, and people are not that easy.
 The suggestions below are more “minimum conditions required for success” than they are “do this and everything will work.”
 Remember, building great teams is a blend of the science of human psychology and neuroscience and the art of leadership.
 Use the ideas in good health as a foundation for your own high-performance team development!

-7. Leverage team coaching.
-Coaching is a powerful tool for supporting team performance and it is often underutilized.
+Coaching is a powerful tool for supporting team performance, and it is often underutilized.
 You can use external or internal resources for this role, although the coach must be an objective outsider capable of observing and offering frank, behavioral feedback on team performance and effectiveness.
 The coach is an invaluable resource in helping observe and identify breakdowns in the discussion and decision-making processes outlined in number six above.
 Leverage the coach to challenge assumptions and be on the lookout for various group biases including groupthink.

-8. Fight hard for the time and attention of your team members.
-Great project leaders work hard on behalf of their team members to ensure that they have the ability to focus and do their best work.
+Great project leaders work hard on behalf of their team members to ensure that they can focus and do their best work.
 As a project leader, this means you will have to engage in organizational politics with other project and functional leaders and negotiate on behalf of your team members.
 Your advocacy and your ability to offer reciprocal support to other project leaders for their own resource needs will prove critical in short-term team performance and your long-term success.

 The Bottom line for Now: